BMARC

 BMARC (British Manufacture and Research Company) was a UK-based firm designing and producing defence products, particularly aircraft cannon and naval anti-aircraft cannon.
 It was based on a 60 acre site on Springfield Road (part of the A607) in Grantham, Lincolnshire.

 History

 Second World War

 Created and funded under the Air Ministry's Shadow factory plan headed up by Herbert Austin, the company was founded by William Denis Kendall.
 Shortly after start-up during the Second World War rearmament period, Kendall became MP for Grantham from 1942 to 1950.

+Lord Brownlow was Chairman.
+Like R&H and A-B, the site had its own fire brigade.
+These company fire brigades would hold an inter-company sports competition at the Grantham cricket ground, with other council fire brigades as far as Melton Mowbray, Bourne and Peterborough.
+It had a rifle club, and would hold inter-department competitions.
+The company raised money for Grantham Hospital, to buy it a new operating table, costing £330.

+The factory had 7,800 employees in the war, with 2,000 women; the women made the bullets.
+Due to the London Blitz, the socialite Lady Ursula d'Abo returned home to nearby Leicestershire, and her father (the Duke) arranged a job for her at the factory, as women's officer.
+Ursula would travel the eight miles back to her home, by horse-drawn carriage, in the dark.
+In the darkness the horse knew the way home to Belvoir Castle.
+Ursula was having an affair with the managing director, which her brother Charles (the Duke from 1940 to 1999) did not like, who described the managing director as a real whole-hearted cad, of the worst type All of Ursula's three brothers saw operational service in the war.